continuitydrift/eth-denver-2022/chapter-12.md

 "Look, there are some heavy hitters at play here.
 They must have seen the live stream last night, and knew that Chase would be hung over.
 Vulnerable."

-"That doesn't make sense," Sunitha said, closing the door to the private room off the Snowfoot restaurant, where they'd done the live stream.
+"That doesn't make sense," Sunitha said, closing the door to the private room off the Snow-foot restaurant, where they'd done the live stream.
 The staff had agreed to let them use it as a practice/recording studio for the day, in exchange for doing a half-set as an opener for a different bad (surf-rock, ironically) later that evening.

 Sunil had headphones on, lost in the remix.
 Chase was in the opposite corner, staring at his phone.
 "It wasn't just him.
 It was this entire liquidity pool he was involved with.
 Sunil says you can track the wallets.
 The exploit was actually published 12 hours ago, on some hacker site, but no one was saying anything, because they knew as soon as people found out the price would crash.
 So it didn't have anything to do with the link he clicked last night.
 It wasn't targeted."
 Chase looked up at her, gratefully.
 She took off another layer of the clothes she'd put on to go skiing, unwrapping a scarf and unzipping a hoodie.